RESOStandards/transport/DATA-DICTIONARY.md

 Underlying OData enumerations for Data Dictionary lookups MUST adhere to the naming conventions outlined in the [OData specification](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752675) and map to the correct types, as outlined in the [Data Type Mappings section](https://docs.google.com/document/d/15DFf9kDX_mlGCJVOch2fztl8W5h-yd18N0_03Sb4HwM/edit#heading=h.ytsgiaioc8hv).

-Standard LookupValues are provided [in the Data Dictionary 1.7 Spreadsheet](https://docs.google.com/spreadsheets/d/1SZ0b6T4_lz6ti6qB2Je7NSz_9iNOaV_v9dbfhPwWgXA/edit#gid=585857157&range=B:B).
+Standard Lookup Values are provided [in the Data Dictionary 1.7 Spreadsheet](https://docs.google.com/spreadsheets/d/1SZ0b6T4_lz6ti6qB2Je7NSz_9iNOaV_v9dbfhPwWgXA/edit#gid=585857157&range=B:B).
 They are not required, but are intended to serve as a guide for those using OData.

 **DEPRECATION NOTICE**: RESO will eventually be deprecating OData `IsFlags` enumerations in favor of the Lookup resource in a future version of the Data Dictionary.
 This change will come with a major version bump, and perhaps be part of Data Dictionary 2.0, TBD.
 See [RCP-032](https://members.reso.org/display/RESOWebAPIRCP/RCP+-+WEBAPI-032++Lookup+and+RelatedLookup+Resources+for+Lookup+Metadata) for more information.